daveebbelaar/langchain-experiments/slack/README.md

 #### 1. Create a new Slack app

+- Choose an existing Slack workspace or create a new one.
 - Go to [https://api.slack.com/apps](https://api.slack.com/apps) and sign in with your Slack account.
 - Click "Create New App" and provide an app name and select your workspace as the development workspace.
 Click "Create App".